xuri/excelize-doc/en/sheet.md

 func (f *File) Cols(sheet string) (*Cols, error)
 ```

-Cols returns a columns iterator, used for streaming reading data for a worksheet with a large data.
+Cols returns a column iterator, used for streaming reading data for a worksheet with a large data.
 For example:

 ```go
 cols, err := f.Cols("Sheet1")